Rian8817/SRGAN-image-upscaling/README.md

 # 🧠 SRGAN Image Upscaling

-This project implements **Super-Resolution Generative Adversarial Network (SRGAN)** — a deep learning model that enhances the resolution of low-quality images to produce realistic high-resolution outputs.
+This project implements **Super-Resolution Generative Adversarial Network (SRGAN)** — a deep learning model that upscales low-resolution images into sharp, high-resolution outputs using deep learning and adversarial training.
+It includes a **Streamlit web app** for easy real-time image enhancement.

 ---

 ## 📸 Overview

-**SRGAN** uses a combination of:
+The **SRGAN** architecture consists of:
-- **Generator Network** – to create high-resolution images from low-resolution inputs.
+- 🧩 **Generator** — Converts low-resolution images into high-resolution ones.
-- **Discriminator Network** – to distinguish between real high-resolution images and generated ones.
+- 🕵️ **Discriminator** — Distinguishes between real and generated high-resolution images.
-- **Perceptual Loss** – to ensure the generated images are perceptually close to the ground truth.
+- 🎯 **Perceptual Loss** — Ensures the generated images are perceptually similar to true high-res images.

-This project provides:
-- A complete training and testing pipeline.
-- An easy-to-use **Streamlit frontend** for real-time upscaling.
-- Pre-trained model support for quick inference.

 ---

 ## 🚀 Features

-- Train SRGAN using your own dataset (e.g., DIV2K).
+✅ Train SRGAN on your own dataset (e.g., DIV2K)
-- Evaluate performance with PSNR and SSIM metrics.
-- Live demo through a Streamlit interface.
-- Modular code for quick experimentation.
+✅ Test and visualize model performance
+✅ Run a **Streamlit web app** to upscale images in real time
+✅ Supports easy customization and fine-tuning

 ---